valsobole/DiffusivityInversion/README.md

 The structure of the folders should remain the same as in the zip folder for flawless work.
 Set your working directory to the .m (code) file location.

+Running the flow:
+1. Select working wells (lines 42 and 43) and run the workflow
+2. Select working widnow from the pop-up window (Figure 1)
+3. QC the plots.
+If any identified freuqncies are not correct, adjust parameters on lines 150-155 (repeat at 260-265).
+4. QC the stability of the results from Figures 5-6 and adjust the time window (step 2) if needed.
+5. Ones satisfied with the results, adjust number of Monte-Carlo simulations to a desired value (line 613).
+6. Collect the final values.